-Growing trees in containers is very popular, but not all container sizes are equal.
+Container Grown Trees are very popular these days, but not all container sizes are equal.
 Containers are light-weight, easy to transport in bulk, and allows us to offer certain trees outside of standard harvest dates.
 A lower container number (i.e #5 Container) generally means a younger, lighter weight, and lower price plant.
 And vice versa, a larger container number (i.e #25 Container) generally means the plant is more mature, heavier weight, and higher price.

 You will find trees, shrubs, and evergreens in sizes as small as #5 containers and as large as #25.
 Once you surpass a #25 Container size, shrubs and evergreens measure by height (in inches or feet), and trees measure in caliper.

 Shrubs and evergreens that are larger than a #25 container measure by height - inches or feet.
-These plants are field-grown, balled & burlapped stock, as we discussed with trees and caliper size above.
+These plants are field-grown, balled & burlapped stock, same as our discussion about trees and caliper size above.
 Since they're not the same form as typical trees (a trunk and canopy up top), field-grown evergreens and shrubs are measured by their height.